 In my backpack:

 black leggings or tights

 converter for charging my phone + camera

 smallest available toiletries (soap/toothbrush/toothpaste/deo/chapstick/lotion) in a ziplock bag in top pocket, ready to pull out at airport security

 deck of cards (seriously)

 small package of tissues

-money belt/wallet that holds my passport, debit card, credit card and cash (I wear this under my clothes after I get off the airplane and just put 1 credit card and 20-40 in cash in my pocket or a tiny change purse.
+money belt/wallet that holds my passport, debit card, credit card and cash.
+I wear this under my clothes after I get off the airplane and just put 1 credit card and 20-40 in cash in my pocket or a tiny change purse.
 Oh, and I don’t get cash until I am in the airport at my destination.
 Don’t bring a bunch of USD to Europe.
-It’s best to wait and pull cash out with you debit card after you get here than it is to exchange actual, physical money.
-More explanation about that here.)
+It’s best to wait and pull cash out with your debit card after you get here than it is to exchange actual, physical money.

 a granola bar